-The article series on Electrostatics start with static charges.
-You can read all articles on electrostatics one by one by clicking on the Next Article button at the end of each article.
-Electric charge is the basic property of substances.
-To understand the properties and other facts of an electric charge some branches of Physics like the Electromagnetic field, and current electricity are introduced.
-But, do you know that all substances are neutral in nature?
-Charges are created artificially or by natural phenomena.
+Electric charge is a basic property of substances.
+There are some branches of Physics like Electrostatics, Electromagnetic field and current electricity that deal with electric charge and its motion.
+Interestingly all substances are neutral in nature.
+Charges on a substance are created artificially or by natural phenomena.
 In the article, I’m going explain the Definition, properties, Unit, Dimension, production, and formula for electric charge.

 Contents of this article: